ANSWERS TO QUESTIONS THAT I GET ASKED A LOT

 I started out with Canon back in the day but never really felt comfortable with my camera.
 I decided to pack it in then and make a shift to Nikon which I have never regretted.
 My first Nikon was an F801 shortly followed by an F90X.
 This became my favourite camera and this was the camera that I shot my entire portfolio on during my studies.
 I still think the results of this camera are amazing but due to the rush that photography brings, I have since had to shift most of my work onto digital.

 My first digital SLR was the Nikon D70 which served me well.
-It was not a professional body but I achieved some amazing results with it and had plenty work published proving that the operator and lenses are way more important than the camera body.
+It was not a professional body but I achieved some amazing results with it and had plenty work published proving that the operator and lenses are way more important than the gear.
 I think I shot 180 000 photographs through my D70 and I decided to purchase myself the D200 when it was launched and keep the D70 as a back up body.

 Do you prefer digital above film?